-- 6. Click the "Submit" button after entering in the code to receive the license file. - 7.
-Once the license file downloads, place on a thumb drive, or a location that is accessible by the Offline computer. - 8.
-Go back to the machine without Internet access and place the License file onto the desktop. - 9.
-From the Offline activation window click "Choose License File..." button and select the License file on your desktop.
-Click the Open button and CaptionMaker will become activated.
+Telestream emails you the license file.

+- 9. Once you've downloaded the license file, place it on a thumb drive, or a location that is accessible by the offline computer. - 10.
+Go back to the machine without Internet access and place the License file onto the desktop. - 11.
+From the Offline Activation window click the Choose License File... button and select the License file on your desktop. - 12.
+Click the Open button.